nexopos/v3-issues/gwc.md

 All the data provided on the "data" parameter of the reponse (Ping QR Code Validation on Platform) should be sent to the Gastro installation as POST data.
 Once done, Gastro will decide or not to close and validate the authentication.
 However from GWC, the authentication is complete.

 ### Retreiving Data
 The data should be collect in a periodic timespan.
 Retreiving data includes tables, orders with meals.
-If at this point the Gastro instance returns an error, the application should offer an option to reconnect to the user.
-Reconnecting involve deleting stored information and displaying the scan code page again.

 Here is how the request should be made :

 **Endpoint:** http://gwc.my.nexopos.com/api/gwc/fetch